Black Farmers' Boycott Against John Deere Will Continue, NBFA President John Boyd Announces

 After years of discrimination and inequitable treatment by the iconic company, Boyd said the boycott was intended to draw attention to John Deere's unfairness and gain respect and better responsiveness for black farmers.
 He charged that the company declines to participate in the NBFA's annual conference or display new equipment and parts as it does at other agricultural industry events.
 After black farmers purchase from Deere, the company responds slowly if at all to calls for service on its equipment and shuts down its tractors by computer connections if owners try to make repairs themselves.

-"Today's announcement from the multi-billion dollar global behemoth John Deere that it will create a Black Farm Group is one of the most offensive and egregious corporate missteps I have ever witnessed," Boyd said.
+"Announcement in response to the National Black Farmers Association's Call for a a Boycott Against John Deere, a multi-billion dollar global behemoth, that it will create a Black Farm Group to 'preserve heirs' rights in rural communities, while also expanding additional work needed to improve the livelihoods of Black Farmers' is one of the most offensive and egregious corporate missteps I have ever witnessed," Boyd said.
 "This is the equivalent of being rightly criticized on the facts by groups like the ADL and UnidosUS then creating groups to replace them."

 Boyd said the company that rakes in "billions of dollars a year is paying more money to consultants to blow up my phone line than it would cost them to provide inclusion and equality to their agriculture equipment customers who are black.
 Our boycott will continue and grow stronger."

-Note: Update: John Deere reached out to us with the following statement about the National Black Farmers Association and to share this press release announcing a coalition with the National Black Growers Council and the Thurgood Marshall Scholarship Fund to "preserve heirs' rights in rural communities, while also expanding additional work needed to improve the livelihoods of Black farmers": https://www.blackenterprise.com/national-black-farmers-association-calls-for-boycott-of-john-deere/